LeapAppServices/LAS-Demo-PrivateFile-Android/README.md

-# LAS-Demo-PrivateFile-Android
+# MaxLeap-Demo-PrivateFile-Android

 ## Overview

-PrivateFile is a sample of LAS SDK, and it relies on the basic module of LAS.
-This app shows the Private Files operation based on LAS SDK.
+PrivateFile is a sample of MaxLeap SDK, and it relies on the basic module of MaxLeap.
+This app shows the Private Files operation based on MaxLeap SDK.

 ## Effect